-One of the most difficult aspects of information security involves coordinating information between departments to incorporate all safety measures.
-Your risk management information system allows you to move away from spreadsheets and word documents that make such compliance efforts clunky and difficult to execute.
+One of the most challenging aspects of information security is the coordination of information among departments to incorporate all safety measures.
+A risk management information system allows you to move away from the spreadsheets and word documents that make such compliance efforts clunky and difficult to execute.

-Providing information means gathering it first.
-When applying for cyber insurance, you need to be able to provide your policies, controls, risk evaluations, and risk mitigation strategies.
-Housing this information in a single location streamlines the process.
-Similarly, if your auditor is looking for the same information, an RMIS provides double the benefits since the system allows you to aggregate information for both processes.
+To provide information, you first must gather it.
+For example, when applying for cyber insurance, you need to be able to provide your policies, controls, risk evaluations, and risk mitigation strategies.
+Housing this information in a single location streamlines that process.
+Likewise, if your auditor is looking for such information, an RMIS provides allows you to aggregate data for that process too.

-A primary benefit of an RMIS is that it automates workflows and clarifies employee responsibilities.
-Automating task management allows risk managers to assign duties and track their status without the hassle of emails.
-By organizing the duties inherent in cyber risk management and, similarly, audit task management, your risk and audit managers can create cross-functional teams that streamline the process.
-For example, both your risk and audit managers need access to your overall cyber risk information.
+One benefit of an RMIS is that it automates workflows and clarifies employee responsibilities.
+For example, automating task management allows risk managers to assign duties and track the status of that work without the hassle of emails.
+In addition, by organizing the responsibilities inherent in cyber risk management and audit management, your risk and audit managers can create cross-functional teams that streamline the process.
+For example, risk and audit managers need access to your comprehensive cyber risk information.
 Rather than sending separate emails to your IT department coordinator, all three members of the organization can connect and share information through the system.

 In the cyber environment, risk changes constantly.
-Hackers find new exploits every say.
-The speed with which your risks can change requires something that allows you instant insights as well as instant mitigation response techniques.
-Using an RMIS allows you to continuously evaluate risks so that your data environment remains protected.
+For example, hackers find new exploits every day.
+The speed at which your risks can change requires a tool that provides you instant insights as well as instant mitigation response techniques.
+An RMIS will let you evaluate risks so that your data environment remains protected continuously.

-Most CISOs recognize that providing easy-to-digest risk exposure reports for their senior management partners and Boards of Directors is a pain point.
-When using the appropriate RMIS tool for your organization, you can lessen your reporting burden.
-For example, rather than generating IT reports whose data needs to be manually entered into a spreadsheet that allows you to create an easy-to-digest chart, an RMIS tool can automate that process for charts that are both easy to generate and easy to read.
-These reports allow your C-suite and board to engage in the required oversight.
+Most CISOs recognize that providing easy-to-digest risk reports for senior management partners and the board of directors is a pain point.
+Using the appropriate RMIS tool for your organization can lessen your reporting burden.
+For example, rather than generating IT reports whose data needs to be entered manually into a spreadsheet, an RMIS tool can automate that process for charts that are both easy to generate and easy to read.
+These reports allow your C-suite and board to engage in the necessary oversight.

 How Can an RMIS Enable a Risk Management Plan?

-With ZenRisk’s risk assessment tools and role-based authorization capabilities, you can provide all employees access to the information they need to enact your risk based corporate strategies.
-Empowering employees with the required information allows them to maintain the corporate culture you set and reinforces the environment management defined.
+With ZenRisk’s risk assessment tools and role-based authorization capabilities, you can provide all employees with the information they need to implement your risk management strategies.
+Empowering employees with the information they need allows you to maintain a strong corporate culture.

-A primary component required for establishing an ERM is Board oversight and informed review.
-However, your Board of Directors does not want overly detailed reports.
-Creating annual presentations is time-consuming.
-ZenGRC’s reporting tools provide easy-to-digest reports with graphics that clearly explain your risk profile.
-These reports give your Board the information they need (and no more than that, so directors aren’t overwhelmed) while saving you creation time.
+ZenRisk’s reporting tools provide easy-to-digest reports with graphics that clearly explain your risk profile.
+These reports give your board the necessary information they need (and no more than that, so directors aren’t overwhelmed) while saving you creation time.

-This ease of communication applies to work with your internal auditor as well.
-Auditors need documentation to prove that implementation matches policy.
-When they spend time on the administrative information gathering tasks, audits take longer and information may end up incomplete.
-ZenGRC provides a single source of truth by aggregating all records, reports, policies, procedures, and control listing in one place.
-Streamlining the audit process not only saves time and money but also leads to stronger audit outcomes.
+For audits and documentation, ZenRisk provides a single source of truth by aggregating all records, reports, policies, procedures, and control listing in one place.
+Streamlining the audit process saves time and money and produces more substantial audit outcomes.

-To learn more about how ZenGRC can help your company establish an enterprise risk management program effectively aligned to business objectives, schedule a demo.
+Schedule a demo to learn more about how ZenRisk can help your company establish an enterprise risk management program that effectively aligns with business objectives.